For the last two hundred and fifty years or so, in the United States of America, everything has been going mostly... fine.

 But you get it.
 We're doing pretty good.
-Around here you can chase your dreams, own land, start a business, be treated with dignity no matter who you are, and stay or leave the country freely if you choose, etc.
+Around here, you can chase your dreams, own land, start a business, be treated with dignity no matter who you are, and stay or leave the country freely if you choose, etc.

-At least that's supposed to be the case.
+At least, that's supposed to be the case.

 In the past, this has not been the case for the Native American Indians who were forcefully removed from their homes to make way for European settlers.
 It also has not been the case for Black Americans who were enslaved (after being imported from their homes and sold as property to Colonists settling the New World).

 To date, some of the most economically disadvantaged are the descendants of those people groups.
 Unfortunately, the impact of the dark history of the American Experiment didn't end with a proclamation (such as this one or this one).
 Some of you older folks may remember that things were pretty bad in the 60s for Black Americans–only sixty years ago.
 You economy buffs may realize that unemployment rates hover around double for Black Americans what they are for White Americans, and college admission rates for Blacks still trail behind national averages.
 Some people may have noticed that African Americans are incarcerated in state prisons across the country at more than five times the rate of whites, and more in some states.
-Home ownership for Black Americans is at its lowest level since the 1960s and there has never been a time where a majority of Black people owned a home.
+Homeownership for Black Americans is at its lowest level since the 1960s, and there has never been a time when a majority of Black people owned a home.

 To say these trends are not related to history is to ignore them.